Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Time until Adversary's Success}

-The most general time-based metric measures the time until the adversary's success~\citep{wright_analysis_2002}.
+The most general time-based metric measures the time until the adversary's success~\cite{wright_analysis_2002}.
 It assumes that the adversary will succeed eventually, and is therefore an example of a pessimistic metric.
 This metric relies on a definition of success, and varies depending on how success is defined in a scenario.

-For example, success in a communication system can be if the adversary identifies $n$ out of $N$ of the target's possible communication partners~\citep{agrawal_measuring_2003}.
-In an anonymization system that shuffles $b$ messages in every round (a so-called batch mix), in which a single sender communicates with $m$ recipients, and the security parameter is $l$, the metric computes the expected number of rounds until the adversary succeeds.
+For example, success in a communication system can be if the adversary identifies $n$ out of $N$ of the target's possible communication partners~\cite{agrawal_measuring_2003}.

-Success can also be when the adversary first compromises a communication path~\citep{johnson_users_2013,vratonjic_how_2013}.
-In an onion routing system such as Tor~\citep{dingledine_tor:_2004}, path compromise happens when the adversary controls all relays on a user's onion routing path.
+Success can also be when the adversary first compromises a communication path~\cite{johnson_users_2013,vratonjic_how_2013}.
+In an onion routing system such as Tor~\cite{dingledine_tor:_2004}, path compromise happens when the adversary controls all relays on a user's onion routing path.